 28 May, 11 and 18 June, 5 p.m.

-Please send your requests to intothecity(at)festwochen.at
+For schoolchildren, apprentices and students please send your requests to intothecity(at)festwochen.at

 In co-operation with Vienna Chamber of Labour